 Lab Director

 Amie M. Gordon is an assistant professor of social psychology at the University of Michigan, Ann Arbor.
-Her research focuses on understanding the social cognitive, affective, and biological factors that shape our closest relationships.
+Her research focuses on understanding the affective, social cognitive, and biological factors that shape our closest relationships.
 She is particularly interested in how relationship partners influence each other in the moment and over time.
 A main goal of her research is to better understand how people can maintain high-quality relationships.

 Her research is driven by the belief that our interpersonal relationships underscore every aspect of our lives, influencing the health and well-being of individuals, families, groups, and organizations.